dsaucez/SLICES/docs/infrastructure.md

 an actual environment.

-We do not describe the control network in this document as it is very specific to each production environement.
+We do not describe the control network in this document as it is very specific to each production environment.
 Nevertheless, we strongly recommend to use a dedicated independent network infrastructure for it.
-It may be convininent to provide public internet connectivity to the switches and devices via this infrastructure.
+It may be convenient to provide public internet connectivity to the switches and devices via this infrastructure.